Tag Team Wrestling: Gameplay

 In the original game, the player controls a professional wrestling tag-team, two identical wrestlers with black hair, orange trunks and brown boots named Sunny and Terry (Jocko and Spike in the U.S. version) who must defeat a couple of masked wrestlers known as the Heel Team (Mad Maulers in the U.S. version): one of them a skinny wrestler with an orange mask and boots and white trunks, the other a fat wrestler in a black mask and tights with white boots.
 The player's team must continually beat the Heel Team in order to win trophies and maintain gameplay.
 After the tenth match, the player's team is designated the world champions and must keep playing in order to maintain their title.
-In the event of the Heel Team winning or a tying a match, the game is over.
+In the event of the Heel Team winning or tying a match, the game is over.

 The player is provided with a joystick and two buttons: a "select" button and an "action/pin" button.
 The player uses the joystick to move Sunny or Terry around the ring, where they must make contact with the member of the Heel Team (in the first match, the skinny wrestler from the Heel Team starts, then the fat one in the second, and it continues that way from there on in, as does with the player's wrestlers).
 Upon making contact with the opposing wrestler, the two wrestlers will immediately grapple.
-The player then releases the opposing wrestler by pulling away, then grappling again, waiting for the "Action" command, which will flash onscreen.
+The player then releases the opposing wrestler by pulling away, then grappling again, waiting for the "Action" command to flash onscreen.
 Due to being one of the earliest professional wrestling video games, Tag Team Wrestling has a limited number of wrestling moves and characters.
 Moves and counters are performed through the use of a real-time, menu-based action-reaction fighting module.
-After engaging in a grapple and the "Action" command flashes, players quickly scroll through a menu and choose a technique to perform.
+After engaging in a grapple with the "Action" command flashing, players quickly scroll through a menu and choose a maneuver to perform.

-This means that the player has an advantage over the opponent, and must utilize the "select" button to go over the list of wrestling moves provided, and then the "action" button to choose the desired move.
-The player has 3 seconds to choose the desired move, or else the opposing wrestler will gain an advantage over the player's wrestler and execute their own move.
-If the Heel Team wrestler in the ring has not been grappled with in a while, they will enter their "red" mode: The wrestler will turn all red and, traveling at twice the normal speed, attack the player's wrestler in the ring with an immediate advantage.
-In this situation, the player can only tag out with the "Action" button (if the wrestler is weakened and the tagged-in wrestler is strong enough to withstand the attack) or keep away from the Heel Team wrestler until their "red" phase runs out.

-The wrestling moves the player may execute (when the "Action" command flashes) consist of: